Raheem Jarbo: Film and television

 Jarbo's song "Grow Up" from the Mega Ran album plays during the end credits of Second Skin, an independent film which debuted at the South by Southwest Film Festival in Austin, Texas, in 2008.

 In 2010, Jarbo's song "Splash Woman" played on episodes of TNA IMPACT! and on the ABC special "The Ten Most Fascinating People in America" hosted by Barbara Walters.
 It has also been featured in the "Aimee" episode of IFC's Portlandia and Comedy Central's Tosh.0.

 Jarbo hosted a weekly hip-hop reality show on his YouTube channel called "Life After Lesson Plans".
 In the final episode he details leaving teaching for music full-time to tour with mc chris.

 In February 2012, Jarbo recorded and released a song called "Mega Ran's Jeremy Lin Rap", dedicated to the rise to fame of NBA player Jeremy Lin.
 The song received 500,000 hits on YouTube, and appeared on the ESPN show SportsCenter.

 In August 2014, Glasswork Media released a documentary titled Mega-Lo-Mania chronicling a recent tour by Jarbo.
 Filmmaker Michael Cardoza traveled alongside Jarbo and soul/funk band The Lo-Classics through three cities to film the documentary.

 In July 2017, Jarbo appeared on WWE television as part of a segment on WWE SmackDown Live.
 He was an extra in a rap battle skit hosted by rapper Wale.

 In 2019. he appeared on the ROH/NJPW pro-wrestling event: G1 Supercard, trying to perform his song "Going To the Garden", the official theme song of the event; and having a confrontation against Bully Ray after that.
 The song was produced by up and coming New Jersey music producer: iLL-Omega.

+In 2021 Jarbo wrote a song called "Bow Down" for WWE wrestler Xavier Woods to commemorate his King Of The Ring win.
+The song debuted on WWE SmackDown Live on November 5, 2021.